Nihael-Keel/Yashika/README.md

 PS: To whomsoever it may concern,

-You are the best thing that had happened to me and I would never wish for a moment other than what we have now.
-I love you and I don’t know what I’d be without you.
-Thank you for standing by with me all this time and I hope you will be for many more years to come.
+You were the best thing that had happened to me and I just wish we could get back what we had.

+Love,
+Nikhil.